leadedge/Spout2/UPDATES.md

 - 08.08.24 - SpoutMessageBox - removed unused WS_HSCROLL in edit box control
 - 10.08.25 - SpoutMessageBox - select all text in the combobox edit field
 - 11.08.24 - Add CBS_HASSTRINGS style to combobox and detect CB_ERR.
-- 16.08.22 - ExecuteProcess
-  - SpoutMessageBoxIcon return conditional value\
+- 16.08.22 - ExecuteProcess, SpoutMessageBoxIcon return conditional value
 			 to avoid warning C4800: 'BOOL': forcing value to bool 'true' or 'false'
 		   - GetSpoutLog - remove null argument check for use of existing log path
 - 20.08.24 - GetSpoutLog - add check for empty filepath

 ===========================================\